geoarrow/deck.gl-layers/README.md

 The easiest, most efficient way to render large geospatial datasets in [deck.gl](https://deck.gl), via [GeoArrow](https://geoarrow.org).

 This is just a _glue library_ to deck.gl.
 It generates the same layer objects as upstream deck.gl does, but uses a [low-level binary interface](https://deck.gl/docs/developer-guide/performance#supply-attributes-directly) for best performance.
-Using the binary interface directly is really easy to mess up; `@geoarrow/deck.gl-layers` focuses on making the process easy to use and validating user input.
+Using the binary interface directly is really easy to mess up.
+Instead, the layer classes exposed by `@geoarrow/deck.gl-layers` focus on making the process easy to use and validating user input, and under the hood pass buffers to deck.gl's binary interface.

 ![](assets/hero.jpg)